 - PM2.5: PM2.5 are solid particles carried by water or air.
 These particles mainly come from combustion (fires, wildfires, wood burning, fossil fuels in vehicles) and have a harmful effect on health since they penetrate deep into the lungs and cause inflammation and worsening health to people already suffering from serious respiratory problems.

 - Pollution in your home: The sources of pollution in your home are numerous but often neglected because they are invisible.
 The main pollutants are found all over your home.
 Here are a few examples: Biocontaminants (allergens, living beings, animals, mites), humidity (ventilation defects, mould), deodorants (parabens, cosmetics, aerosols), odours, pollen, treated wood, etc.

 - Fine particles: Fine particles are airborne particles.
 They are solid and carried either by air or water.
 A large number of fine particles in the air poses a health risk with a direct negative impact on life expectancy (cardiovascular diseases, cancer, lung problems).

-- Purify the air: Purifying the air in your home is about improving the quality of the air you breathe and destroying pollutants that may be harmful to your health.
-Tobacco, humidity, mould, paint, carpet and more—these are all sources of pollution in your home.
-Eliminating them allows you to live healthily in your home.
+- Purify the air: Purifying the air in a room is about improving the quality of the air you breathe and destroying pollutants that may be harmful to health.
+Tobacco, humidity, mould, paint, carpet and more—these are all sources of indoor air pollution.
+Eliminating them allows you to breathe healthily indoors.
 Air is purified using an air purifier.